| Updated On - Dec 30, 2025

 Resistance

-Resistance in simple words can be defined as the obstacles or hindrances faced by the electrons flowing through a circuit.
+Resistance, in simple words, can be defined as the obstacles or hindrances faced by the electrons flowing through a circuit.

 How to Find Unknown Values of Resistance?

 The constant ratio gives the unknown values of resistance.
 The resistance depends on the length l and the area of cross-section A for a wire of uniform cross-section.
 It also depends on the temperature of the conductor.
-At a given temperature the resistance,
+At a given temperature, the resistance,

 R = ρlA

-where ρ denotes the specific resistance or resistivity and is characteristic of the material of wire.
+where ρ denotes the specific resistance or resistivity and is characteristic of the material of the wire.
 Using the last equation,

 V = I × R = IρlA